MileHacker Logo

 • Natural terrain or historical preservation sometimes limits access.

-• Plan specific routes with accessibility in mind.
+• Plan specific routes created with accessibility as a priority.

 Accessible Attractions and Transportation